Foreign involvement in the Venezuelan presidential crisis: Military involvement

 The National Assembly approved in July 2019 the reincorporation of Venezuela to the Inter-American Treaty of Reciprocal Assistance (Tratado Interamericano de Asistencia Recíproca).
-Known as the Rio Pact or Rio Treaty, and by its Spanish-language acronym, TIAR is a mutual defense pact signed in 1947 that has never been enacted.
+Known as the Rio Pact or Rio Treaty.
+By its Spanish-language acronym, TIAR is a mutual defense pact signed in 1947 that has never been enacted.
 Its premise is that "an armed attack by any State against an American State shall be considered an attack against all American States".
 Venezuela retired from TIAR in 2013; Deputy Francisco Sucre stated that Chávez had removed Venezuela from the pact in a "strategy to isolate Venezuela by a totalitarian system mirroring [Cuba]".
 Venezuela's reincorporation to the pact "can be used to request military assistance against foreign troops inside the country".

 In December 2019, Secretary of State Mike Pompeo stated that the United States did not plan a military intervention in Venezuela, saying that "we have said that all options are on the table", but that "we have learned from history that the risks from using military force are significant".